torvalds/linux/Documentation/process/maintainer-soc.rst

 All typical platform related patches should be sent via SoC submaintainers (platform-specific maintainers).
-This includes also changes to per-platform or shared defconfigs (scripts/get_maintainer.pl might not provide correct addresses in such case).
+This includes also changes to per-platform or shared defconfigs.
+Note that scripts/get_maintainer.pl might not provide correct addresses for the shared defconfig, so ignore its output and manually create CC-list based on MAINTAINERS file or use something like ``scripts/get_maintainer.pl -f drivers/soc/FOO/``).

 Submitting Patches to the Main SoC Maintainers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~